Five Pranayamas To Include In Your Everyday Exercise Routine

 Steps to do Anulom Vilom Pranayam

-You can practice Anulom-Vilom Pranayama daily to strengthen your respiratory health and live a healthy lifestyle.
-You can practice Anulom-Vilom Pranayama on your own, but joining the 200-Hour Yoga TTC in Rishikesh can help you with the proper guidance and practice its more advanced techniques.
+You can practise Anulom-Vilom Pranayama daily to strengthen your respiratory health and live a healthy lifestyle.
+You can practice Anulom-Vilom Pranayama on your own, but joining the 200 Hour Yoga TTC in Rishikesh can help you with the proper guidance and practice its more advanced techniques.

 2. Kapalbhati Pranayama